ndim/send-echo-request/README.md

 `send-echo-request´ like

     make clean
-    make STAGING_DIR="\$(HOME)/src/openwrt-build/12.09/staging_dir" CC="\$(STAGING_DIR)/toolchain-i386_gcc-4.6-linaro_uClibc-0.9.33.2/bin/i486-openwrt-linux-uclibc-gcc"
+    make STAGING_DIR="\$(HOME)/src/openwrt-build/12.09/staging_dir" hostprefix="\$(STAGING_DIR)/toolchain-i386_gcc-4.6-linaro_uClibc-0.9.33.2/bin/i486-openwrt-linux-uclibc-"
-	strip send-echo-request

-The stripping part reduces the file size from ~20K to ~8K.
-(Yes, the strip utility should really be from the OpenWRT buildroot toolchain.)
+Note that stripping the symbols reduces the file size from ~20K to ~8K, so the `send-echo-request.stripped` is a better candidate for installing to the OpenWRT system:

+-rwxrwxr-x.
+1 USER USER 21838 Aug 23 21:57 send-echo-request.exe
+-rwxrwxr-x.
+1 USER USER  8432 Aug 23 21:57 send-echo-request.stripped

-After copying the `send-echo-request` executable over to the OpenWRT host, it should be available for use:
+After copying the `send-echo-request.stripped` executable over to the OpenWRT host, it should be available for use:

-	scp send-echo-request openwrt_host:/bin/
+	scp send-echo-request.exe openwrt_host:/bin/send-echo-request

 (Yes, this is a hack: No IPKG software package.
 Using non-crosscompile-strip tool.
 However, it works for me.
 YMMV.)